kbec19/citizen-connect/content/blog/social/index.md

 categories:
 date: "2022-08-13"
 draft: false
 excerpt: Citizen Connect has begun exploring ideas for content creation.
-This resource includes those plans and is a space for futuure plans.
+This resource includes those plans and is a space for future plans.
 layout: single
 subtitle: ""
 title: Content Generation Plans